thosgood/this-weeks-finds/markdown/201-250/week243.md

 The next book takes more persistence to read:

-3) Avner Ash and Robert Gross, Fearless Symmetry: Exposing the Hidden Patterns of Numbers, Princeton U. Press, Princeton, 2006.
+3) Avner Ash and Robert Gross, _Fearless Symmetry: Exposing the Hidden Patterns of Numbers_, Princeton U. Press, Princeton, 2006.

 The authors do a creditable job of what might at first seem utterly
 impossible: explaining heavy-duty modern number theory to ordinary